jamessushum/wizard_of_oz/README.md

 # Wizard_of_Oz

-Exercise in HTML/CSS building a Wizard of Oz themed site with functioning navigation bar.
+Wizard of Oz is a project site using HTML and CSS.
-- Currently only the Dorothy and Witches pages are linked.

-Key Highlights:
-* CSS flexbox
-* HTML hyperlinks
+## Project Status

+Project is currently in progress.